sudo-atharva/python-raspberypi-vending-machine/README.md

 ## Project Overview

 This project implements a smart medicine vending machine that allows users to:
-- Authenticate using barcode ID cards
+- Authenticate using barcode ID cards or manually enter ID on the touchscreen
 - Select medicines through a touchscreen interface
 - Get medicine recommendations through a questionnaire
+- Dispense medicines automatically using motor control
+- Complete payment on-screen with a QR code (touchscreen only; QR is not printed on receipt)
 - Receive printed receipts for transactions
-- Dispense medicines automatically using motor control

 ## Hardware Requirements